ugur-sa/portfolio/src/content/posts/HowICreatedAFinancialDatasetAndTrainedBERTOnIt.md

     text = text + p.text + "\n"
 ```

 This scraping script is very rudimentary and only works for the specific HTML structure of Yahoo Finance news articles.
-For example it does not work for articles that contain images or videos.
-Also it is not able to extract only the useful sentences from the articles, because they are so dynamic in their structure.
-But for my purpose it was enough.
+For example, it will not work on articles that contain images or videos.
+It is also not able to extract just the useful sentences from the articles because they are so dynamic in their structure.
+But it was good enough for my purposes.

+## Extracting all available links from the news page

-Now I needed to find a way to automate the scraping of link articles to feed into this script.
-I went for the Selenium library to automate this process in a headless browser.
+Now I needed to find a way to automate the scraping of link articles to feed this script.
+I used the Selenium library to automate this process.
 I created another notebook that opens a Chrome browser, scrolls down on the cookie modal, clicks deny, then scrolls down to the bottom of the page to load more articles.
-After that it extracts the HTML of the page.
-When this is done, BeautifulSoup is used to extract the links of the articles and save them to a list.
+It then extracts the HTML from the page.
+Once this is done, BeautifulSoup is used to extract the links from the articles and store them in a list.
 This list is then used to feed the scraping script.

 This code opens a Chrome browser and gets the HTML of the Yahoo Finance news page: